Skip to content

 From tool to product

-The turning point wasn't the dashboard itself.
-It was realizing what didn't exist in the market: nobody does AI-based quality scoring.
+The turning point was realizing what didn't exist in the market: nobody does AI-based quality scoring.
 Aggregators exist.
 Alerts exist.
-But aggregators + scoring + "is this apartment for me?" — that's a product gap.
+But aggregators + scoring + "is this apartment for me?"
+That combination is a product gap.

 That gap required a cost model.
 Running Claude Sonnet on all 1,000+ daily listings would be thousands monthly.
 Unsustainable.
 The answer: be ruthless about what deserves AI attention.
 Filter deterministically first (price, location, size — hard constraints), then spend AI budget on the 50% that passes the gate.